storj/docs/app/(blog)/blog/finding-goroutine-leaks-in-tests/page.md

 heroimage: ./c1245dac8cff160d.jpeg
 layout: blog
 metadata:
-  description: 'Finding Goroutine Leaks in TestsA leaked goroutine at the end of a
+  description: 'A leaked goroutine at the end of a
     test can indicate several problems.
 Let''s first, take a look at the most common ones before tackling an approach to finding them.Problem: DeadlockFirst, we can have a goroutine that is blocked.
 As an example:func LeakySumSquares(c...'